- Julie Flapan, Co-Director, CSforCA, Executive Director, ACCESS and Director, Computer Science Equity Project, UCLA Center X

 - Debra Richardson, ECEP Co-PI, Professor Emeritus of Informatics, University of California—Irvine & Steering Committee Chair, ACCESS

-- Allison Scott, Co-Director, CSforCA, Chief Research Officer, Kapor Center
+- Allison Scott, Co-Director, CSforCA, Chief Executive Officer of the Foundation, Kapor Center

 CS Education Landscape Reports